Tseshongfeeshur/SPL-syncer/README.en-US.md

 ![Icon](./favicon.png)

 A convenient and efficient tool for creating **word-by-word timestamps** for lyrics in the [SPL standard format](https://moriafly.com/standards/spl.html) used by [Salt Player](https://github.com/Moriafly/SaltPlayerSource).
-Currently guaranteed to work only in **the latest version of Chrome**.

 ## ✨ Features